speedy3d/Coursera-DataScienceCapstone/app_presentation.md

 Due to limited computing resources this applicaion needed to be designed for speed.
 Thus a few choices were made that limited the accuracy and depth of the prediction database.
 Thus the following choices were made:

 - I utilized a SQLite database to store the n-grams and frequency table.
-The database size was limited to about 10mb to maintain high speed.
+The database size was limited to about 10mb to maintain high speed
-- Due to memory and computing limitations
+- Due to memory and computing limitations only 3.5% of the original SwiftKey text files (twitter, blogs, and news) were used.
+If a larger portion was used I would run out of memory when calculating and sorting the n-gram frequency tables
+- Up to quadgrams are used.
+The Stupid Backoff method could utilize higher order n-grams, but due to the the limiations of my computer and the Shiny hosting service quadgrams (4) were the highest order n-grams used for this application

 References
 ========================================================
+Below are some of the numerous resources utilized in the creation of this application.

+- Original code used for processing the SQLite databased used by the application can be found here: https://github.com/speedy3d/Coursera-DataScienceCapstone
+- Stupid Backoff model described by Brants et al 2007: http://www.aclweb.org/anthology/D07-1090
+- Information related to natural language processing: https://en.wikipedia.org/wiki/Natural_language_processing